 Try one of Moray or Aberdeenshire’s many golf clubs

 This is the Region where green fees are among the most affordable in the land and where there is not only world class golf by the seaside but splendid inland and parkland challenges to perfectly complement them.
 Elgin and the Moray Golf club in Lossiemouth spring easily to mind.
 Duff House Royal and Royal Tarlair Golf Clubs are within 15 minutes of Sandend and Donald Trump’s International Golf Links is little more than an hour away.

 New Wave Surf School

 Want to have a surfing lesson or hire the gear?
-New Wave Surf School give lessons at both Sandend and Lossie East Beach but are mobile and will go to whichever beach suits!
+New Wave Surf School give lessons predominantly at Lossie East Beach but are mobile and will go to whichever beach suits!
 Kids lessons from age 8.
 Suds surf school is now based in Sandend and offers equipment hire and stand up boarding as well as lessons.

 River Lossie cycle path follows the river providing 7km of traffic free route suitable for all users, not just cyclists and enables users to travel from Lhanbryde to Elgin without using the road.
 Watch the short video to see more!

 Go for a walk!
 Walk Highlands lists different walks of all abilities by area whether you are looking for a strenuous hike up Ben Rinnes or a section of the coastal walk.